Synoptic Gospels: History

 In recent decades, weaknesses of the two-source theory have been more widely recognized, and debate has reignited.
-Many have independently argued that Luke did make some use of Matthew after all—the Common Sayings Source.
-British scholars went further and dispensed with Q entirely, ascribing the double tradition to Luke's direct use of Matthew—the Farrer hypothesis of 1955.
-New attention is also being given to the Wilke hypothesis of 1838 which, like Farrer, dispenses with Q but ascribes the double tradition to Matthew's direct use of Luke.
+Many have independently argued that Luke did make some use of Matthew after all.
+British scholars went further and dispensed with Q entirely, ascribing the double tradition to Luke's direct use of Matthew—the Farrer hypothesis of 1955-which is enjoying growing popularity within scholarship today.
+The rise of the Matthaean posteriority hypothesis, which dispenses with Q but ascribes the double tradition to Matthew's direct use of Luke, has been one of the defining trends of Synoptic studies during the 2010s, and the theory has entered the mainstream of scholarship.
 Meanwhile, the Augustinian hypothesis has also made a comeback, especially in American scholarship.
 The Jerusalem school hypothesis has also attracted fresh advocates, as has the Independence hypothesis, which denies documentary relationships altogether.

 On this collapse of consensus, Wenham observed: "I found myself in the Synoptic Problem Seminar of the Society for New Testament Studies, whose members were in disagreement over every aspect of the subject.
 When this international group disbanded in 1982 they had sadly to confess that after twelve years' work they had not reached a common mind on a single issue."

 More recently, Andris Abakuks applied a statistical time series approach to the Greek texts to determine the relative likelihood of these proposals.
 Models without Q fit reasonably well.
 Matthew and Luke were statistically dependent on their borrowings from Mark.
 This suggests at least one of Matthew and Luke had access to the other's work.
 The most likely synoptic gospel to be the last was Luke.
 The least likely was Mark.
 While this weighs against the Griesbach proposal and favors the Farrer, he does not claim any proposals are ruled out.

 Conclusions

 No definitive solution to the Synoptic Problem has been found yet.
-The Two-source hypothesis, which was dominant throughout the 20th century, still enjoys the support of most New Testament scholars; however, it has come under substantial attack in recent years by a number of biblical scholars, who have attempted to relaunch the Augustinian hypothesis, the Griesbach hypothesis and the Farrer hypothesis.
+The two-source hypothesis, which was dominant throughout the 20th century, still enjoys the support of most New Testament scholars; however, it has come under substantial attack in recent years by a number of biblical scholars, who have attempted to relaunch the Augustinian hypothesis, the Griesbach hypothesis and the Farrer hypothesis.